 Exploring Structured Annuities

-Learn how this fast-growing segment delivers some of the market without all of its risk.
+Learn how this fast-growing segment delivers market-driven returns with only a portion of the downside risk.

 Annuities in Retirement Planning

-The annuity market is a long-established one, with countless strategies designed to help you address saving and income challenges in retirement planning.
-One challenge faced by many retirees, or soon-to-be retirees, regardless of market conditions is: "How do I participate in market growth, while reducing exposure to significant loss that I can’t afford at this stage in life?"
+The annuity market is a long-established one, with countless strategies that may help you address saving needs and income challenges in retirement planning.
+One challenge faced by many retirees and pre-retirees, regardless of market conditions is:

 Structured annuities may help investors face that challenge.
 With increasing variety and flexibility in the marketplace, structured annuities can help strike a personalized balance between risk and reward—a balance that you select based on your evolving needs and objectives.

 A structured annuity is a long-term, tax-deferred financial vehicle used primarily in retirement planning.
 Its design gives you the opportunity to earn interest based on the market growth of an index or indices that you select.

 Structured annuities offer multiple different crediting strategies that let you choose the balance between growth potential and downside protection.
 A qualified financial professional can help you narrow these choices down and select a strategy that will help you reach your individual retirement and legacy goals.